beatsage/announcements/README.md

-## ⚠️: Creating levels from YouTube is currently unstable.
-If you are having trouble, keep retrying and eventually it should work, or upload an MP3 instead.
+## ⚠️: **Creating levels from YouTube is currently unstable**.
+If you are having trouble, keep retrying and eventually it should work, or upload an MP3.
 We are looking into it!

 # 🙏 Bonuses for Patreon subscribers!